2025–26 FIS Nordic Combined World Cup

-The 2025–26 FIS Nordic Combined World Cup, organized by the International Ski Federation (FIS), will be the 43rd World Cup season for men and the 6th season for women as the highest level of international nordic combined competitions.
+The 2025–26 FIS Nordic Combined World Cup, organized by the International Ski Federation (FIS), was the 43rd World Cup season for men and the 6th season for women as the highest level of international Nordic combined competitions.

-The men's season will start on 28 November 2025 in Ruka, Finland and will conclude on 15 March 2026 in Oslo–Holmenkollen, Norway.
-The women's season will start on 5 December 2025 in Trondheim, Norway and will conclude on 15 March 2026 in Oslo–Holmenkollen, Norway.
+The men's season started on 28 November 2025 in Ruka, Finland and ended on 15 March 2026 in Oslo–Holmenkollen, Norway.
+The women's season started on 5 December 2025 in Trondheim, Norway and ended on 15 March 2026 in Oslo–Holmenkollen, Norway.

-A major highlight of the season for men will be the 2026 Winter Olympics, held in Milan–Cortina, Italy, from 11 to 19 February, with the nordic combined events taking place in Val di Fiemme.
-The results from these competitions will not be included in the World Cup standings.
+A major highlight of the season for men was the 2026 Winter Olympics, held in Milan–Cortina, Italy, from 11 to 19 February, with the Nordic combined events taking place in Val di Fiemme.
+The results from these competitions weren't included in the World Cup standings.

 Vinzenz Geiger (men's) and Nathalie Armbruster (women's), both from Germany, were the reigning champions from the previous season.

 Season overview

-A significant development for the 2025–26 season is the introduction of the first-ever men’s ski flying event in nordic combined, scheduled to take place at the Kulm in Bad Mitterndorf, Austria.
+A significant development for the 2025–26 season was the introduction of the first-ever men’s ski flying event in Nordic combined, that took place at the Kulm in Bad Mitterndorf, Austria.

 Additionally, FIS announced an increase in prize money and the implementation of full gender parity in the overall World Cup prize funds.